sinemistoktas/project-big-data/README.md

 - Exploratory data analysis and visualizations
 - Statistical tests and models

+### Midway Presentation
+The project presentation, reflecting the state of the project midway through, is available in the [Amazon_Books_Presentation.pdf](Amazon_Books_Presentation.pdf) file.
+This presentation provides a snapshot of our interim findings, methodology, and progress at that point in time.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.